Profit Shifting of Multinational Corporations Worldwide: Methodology for estimating profit shifting

 \subsection{Semi-elasticity model}

-MNCs can, and many of them do, engage in shifting profit to tax havens where they seek lower taxation of their profits---a recent review of existing literature is provided by \citet{beerInternationalCorporateTax2020}.
+MNCs can, and many of them do, engage in shifting profit to tax havens where they seek lower taxation of their profits---a recent review of existing literature is provided by \textcite{beerInternationalCorporateTax2020}.
 The profit booked in a jurisdiction $i$ by MNCs ($\pi_i$) can be expressed as a sum of the ''real unobserved profits'' ($p_i$) and profits shifted into the jurisdiction ($S_i$) minus the cost of profit shifting incurred by the MNCs ($c_i$):

-While various methodologies have been used to estimate profit shifting (e.g. \cite{huizingaInternationalProfitShifting2008, weichenriederProfitShiftingEU2009, alvarez-martinezHowLargeCorporate2021, dharmapalaEarningsShocksTaxmotivated2013, crivelliBaseErosionProfit2016, auerbachInternationalTaxPlanning2017}), profit shifting is most frequently modelled using the method proposed by \citet{hinesFiscalParadiseForeign1994}.
+While various methodologies have been used to estimate profit shifting (e.g. \cite{huizingaInternationalProfitShifting2008, weichenriederProfitShiftingEU2009, alvarez-martinezHowLargeCorporate2021, dharmapalaEarningsShocksTaxmotivated2013, crivelliBaseErosionProfit2016, auerbachInternationalTaxPlanning2017}), profit shifting is most frequently modelled using the method proposed by \textcite{hinesFiscalParadiseForeign1994}.
 This method assumes that the cost of profit shifting increases quadratically with the fraction of profit shifted (this assumption and other theory-related issues are discussed in more detail in section \ref{sec:appendix_theory}).
 The booked profits ($\pi$) are maximised subject to the existence of profit shifting.
-Subsequently, theoretical profits are identified with the Cobb-Douglas production function, yielding equation \ref{eq:3} for the first-order Taylor expansion and equation \ref{eq:4} for the first-order Taylor expansion around the two values of the Lagrange multiplier where profit shifting becomes zero:
+Subsequently, theoretical profits are identified with the Cobb-Douglas production function, yielding equation \ref{eq:3} for the first-order Taylor expansion and equation \ref{eq:4} for the first-order Taylor expansion around the two values of the Lagrange multiplier where profit shifting becomes zero (it is worth noting that the points where profit shifting becomes zero are far from the most interesting cases: tax havens, see section \ref{sec:appendix_theory}):

 where $\pi_i$ represents profits booked in country $i$, including both real profit and profit shifted, and $K_i$ and $L_i$ are the capital and labour components of the Cobb-Douglas production function, usually operationalised with total tangible assets and wages. $\tau_i$ is either the tax rate of the subsidiary, the difference of tax rates between the subsidiary and the parent, or, less frequently (due to lacking data), between the subsidiary and other subsidiaries, and $\chi$ are controls including e.g. GDP per capita and population.